CenturyLinkCloud/PublicKB/Servers/understanding-vm-deployment-options-and-power-states.md

 </p>
 <ul>
   <li>
       <p>Costs: In the archive state, a customer pays only for the archival storage consumed by the virtual machine (at a reduced rate).
-Compute, memory and licensing costs are not levied.
-For further details see&nbsp;<a href="https://t3n.zendesk.com/entries/57443680-Managing-and-Controlling-Costs-in-CenturyLink-Cloud"
+Compute, memory and licensing costs are not levied.</p>
-      target="_blank">Managing and Controlling Costs in the CenturyLink Cloud</a>.</p>
   </li>
   <li>Sample Use Case: &nbsp;The business department has a reporting server that pulls data on a monthly basis from a 3rd party and generates reports for business analysis.
 This virtual machine is only required for 2 days per month and otherwise is
     unused.
 To save costs, the IT department schedules the server to be placed in archive and brought out of archived for operation during just these 2 days of the month. </li>